Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Changed:**

+- react-native-bpk-theming:
+  - Components that can be themed will now only throw a prop type error when a theme is partially applied.
+Previously, a prop type error would appear if a component was placed inside a `BpkThemeProvider` but no relevant theming props were given to it.
+This change enables the use of themed components alongside non-themed ones without seeing warnings.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).